roneymatusp2/Form3EOYrevision/VIDEO_CHECKER_README.md

 ## Overview

-The tool uses the DeepSeek Reasoner API to:
+The tool uses the Mistral API to:

 1. Go through all videos in each topic and subtopic
 2. Check if each video is accessible (not deleted or private)